MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 ## Use private distribution group

 By default, Distribute uses a public distribution group.
-If you want to use a private distribution group, you will need to explicitly set it via `UpdateTrack` property.
+If you want to use a private distribution group, you'll need to explicitly set it via `UpdateTrack` property.

 ```csharp
 Distribute.UpdateTrack = UpdateTrack.Private;